-Christmas Sensory Play
+Christmas Sensory Play Ideas for the Classroom

 Are you looking for some Christmas sensory play ideas to get you through to the holidays?
 As Christmas approaches the children get so excited and keeping them settled and on task can sometimes be difficult.

-That’s when you need to turn to sensory play.
+Thatโs when you need to turn to sensory play.
 Sensory play can help your children to settle and stay on task.
 I am constantly amazed by the calming effects sensory activities can have on my students.

 Benefits of Sensory Play